shawhu/chatreact/README.md

 To apply your openai key, click the config in the UI and apply it.

 Updates:
-The voice over is nearly done, here's an example video
+The voice over is nearly done, here's some examples
+In order to use this voice over, you will have to run a local tts server.

 https://github.com/shawhu/chatreact/assets/1240808/3af1f04f-539e-496a-a146-feb059e11d18

+the demo uses a tts server like this.

+    tts-server --use_cuda true --model_name tts_models/en/jenny/jenny

+if you don't have a powerful gpu, you can use the cpu version

+    tts-server --model_name tts_models/en/jenny/jenny